tom-seddon/beeblink/docs/fs.md

 For example: `$.!BOOT` and `$.!BOOT.inf`.

+The following rules apply to files with a 0-byte .inf file:

-With a 0-byte .inf file, the name seen on the BBC will be exactly the name it has on the PC.
-Its load and execution addresses will be &FFFFFFFF (see the `Won't` error below), and it will be unlocked.
+* the name seen on the BBC will be exactly the name it has on the PC
+* load and execution addresses wil both be &FFFFFFFF (see `Won't` below)
+* the file will be unlocked
+* if the directory name is `!`, it is treated as a PC-style text file: when opened for random access, double-/single-byte newlines will be converted to ASCII 13, and an ASCII 13 will be added to the end if necessary.
+This affects data read from `OSBGET`/`OSGBPB`, and the value of `EXT#`. `OSFILE` access is unaffected.

+  (This is a hack to make it easy to use PC-style text files with `*EXEC`, e.g., after downloading from the web, or saving copied and pasted data, and it is no cleverer than necessary!
+Correct results in general are far from guaranteed, and there is deliberately no other way to have a file interpreted this way.
+This may improve over time)

 The .inf file will be updated automatically if any of its properties change.
+This will affect the interpretation of files in the `!` directory.

 ## Accessing BBC files on the server